Kirbeast/Project-M-PAL/README.md

 - **Characters**: Aerials, Jab, and dash crash the game

 # Stages
-- **Metal Cavern**: crashes
-- **Saffron City**: crashes
-- **Yoshi's Story**: Collisions do not match
-- (Battlefield: Loads the Brawl version.
-I am using the netplay version of PM, but normally it should load the Melee version)
-- **Pokemon Stadium**: Glitched.
-Collisions do not match.
-Starts as a transformed version.
 - **Rumble Falls**: crashes
 - **Homerun Contest**: glitchy texutres, floor missing